Overview

 Kore 87

 How can a ski as narrow-waisted as the Kore 87 come across as the most versatile ski in its wide-body family?
 After all, the Kore collection is 100% an off-trail creation; its avatar should be the Kore 111, not this string bean.
-The improbable polyvalence of the Kore 87 is partly explained by a sleight of hand Head pulled off in the make-up of the narrowest Kore models just two years ago.
+The improbable polyvalence of the Kore 87 is partly explained by a sleight of hand Head pulled off in the make-up of the narrowest Kore models just three years ago.
 Taking advantage of …READ MORE

 Kore 91 W